Equal Access: Universal Design of Computer Labs

 As increasing numbers of people with disabilities pursue educational opportunities that require computer use, accessibility of computing facilities is critical.
 The vision is simply equal access.
 Everyone who needs to use your lab should be able to do so comfortably.

 To make your lab accessible, employ principles of universal design (UD).
 Universal design means that rather than designing your facilities and services for the average user, it is designed for people with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
 Keep in mind that individuals using your lab may have learning disabilities or visual, speech, hearing, and mobility impairments.
-Preparing your computer lab to be accessible to them will minimize the need for special accommodations for those who use your services and for future employees as well.
-Make sure everyone:
+Preparing your computer lab accessible to them will minimize the need for special accommodations for those who use your services and for future employees as well.
+Make sure everyone

-- feels welcome
+- feels welcome,

-- can get to the facility and maneuver within it
+- can get to the facility and maneuver within it,

 - is able to communicate effectively with support staff

-- can make use of equipment and software
+- can make use of equipment and software.

 Train staff to support people with disabilities.
 Have a plan in place to respond to specific accommodation requests in a timely manner.